ElonDormancy/Homepage/_pages/publications.md

 # Quantum Information and Quantum Computing Seminar

-> Through this seminar I master almost every detail of the QCQI and have a deep discussion with my classmates for each chapter and exercise.
+> Through this seminar I master almost every detail of the QCQI[1] and have a deep discussion with my classmates for each chapter and exercise.

 ***Exercise 4.15: (Composition of single qubit operations) The Bloch representation gives a nice way to visualize the effect of composing two rotations.***